 In July 2018, Bret contributed to FNC's live coverage of the United States and North Korea summit that took place in Singapore.
 Following the summit, Baier sat down with President Donald Trump on Air Force One for a wide-ranging interview, his first interview with the president in nearly 600 days.
-In April 2018, Baier presented an interview with former FBI Director James Comey.
+In April 2018, Baier presented an interview with former Federal Bureau of Investigation (FBI) director James Comey.
 He also contributed to the network’s live coverage of James Comey's testimony before the Senate Intelligence Committee.
 In May 2017, Baier anchored live from Saudi Arabia to cover President Trump's first foreign trip and in April 2017, he held an exclusive interview with Jordan's King Abdullah II discussing the war on terrorism.

 In August 2015, Baier, co-moderated the first GOP presidential debate of the 2016 election cycle.
 According to Nielsen, the debate delivered 24 million total viewers and 7.9 million in the key 25-54 demo, making it the highest-rated non-sports cable telecast of all time.
-Baier also co-moderated the network's second and third debates of the 2016 election cycle, held on Jan.
-28 om Des Moines, Iowa and March 3 in Detroit.
+Baier also co-moderated the network's second and third debates of the 2016 election cycle, held on January 28th in Des Moines, IA and March 3rd in Detroit, MI.

 Prior to his anchor role, Baier was named chief White House correspondent in 2006 and covered the second term of the Bush administration.
 Before that, he served as national security correspondent covering military and national security affairs, as well as defense, military policy and the intelligence community from the Pentagon.